acfinspace/Spacelibraryoftales/docs/authors/miyoshiakachi/lovelostandfound.md

 > Original post:

 > A short fiction piece for Just About.
+Entry for YC126 New Eden Capsuleer’s Writing Contest in the Prose category.

 The metal floor was neatly polished, reflecting the stark lights from above.